Lennyc123/pands-project/README.md

 ```

 ## The initialisation of the python script i.e. analysis.py
-The python code was written in version 3.7 which was downloaded from https://www.anaconda.com/distribution/ .
+The python code was written in version 3.7 which was downloaded from _Anaconda_ (5).
 This open-source Anaconda individual Edition comes with several python libraries.

 In order for the execution analysis.py to occur successfully one must have the following python libraries installed.

-Mathplotlib – a comprehensive library for creating static, animated and interactive visualizations in python. https://matplotlib.org/
+Mathplotlib – a comprehensive library for creating static, animated and interactive visualizations in python (6).

-Pandas – an open source data analysis and manipulation tool. https://pandas.pydata.org/
+Pandas – an open source data analysis and manipulation tool (7).

-NumPy – a fundamental package for scientific computing. https://numpy.org/
+NumPy – a fundamental package for scientific computing (8).

-Seaborn – a data visualization library based on matplotlib, providing a high-level interface for drawing attractive and informative statistical graphics. https://seaborn.pydata.org/
+Seaborn – a data visualization library based on matplotlib, providing a high-level interface for drawing attractive and informative statistical graphics (9).

 ## Utilisation of the additional python libraries.
-In order to make use of these python libraries, they must first be imported within the script.
+In order to make use of these python libraries, they must first be imported within the script (10).
 ``` python
 # Commands for importing the various python libraries used in order for the script to function properly.
 import matplotlib.pyplot as plt